EstebanVerbel/MesseroMobile/README.md

 ## Note

-The iOS postion of the priject has not been tested.
+The iOS portion of the project has not been tested.

 ## License
 The MIT License (MIT)